 Students can use whichever tools they are most comfortable with for the project work such as MS Office or Google Drive.
 This will be up to their discretion although GVI uses Google Drive and so some resources and information will be shared through that platform.
 Students may wish to use Google Docs to effectively collaborate and communicate ideas on their service project with their group.

+None required.
 Partners are all either native speakers or fluent in English.
 However, learning local languages provides additional opportunities for cultural exchange.
 If possible, it is recommended that participants learn some basic Thai phrases before the program begins.

 - Commitment to honest and ethical behaviors – Actively seeks to understand and adhere to the values, policies, procedures, and protocols of ACE and their host organization/community; lives up to commitments and promises they make to others

 - Self-reliance and self-confidence – Understands and meets their own physical and emotional needs in virtual environments with an age-appropriate mixture of optimism and realism

 - Empathy and cultural sensitivity – Effectively and respectfully communicates and interacts with people of different ages, races, religions, and cultures; demonstrates curiosity about the lives of others without judgment

 - Ability to work productively on a supervised team – The ability to respond to feedback and critique from ACE teammates and supervisors with maturity and openness to improvement, ability to listen actively and communicate courteously, ability to respond with patience and perseverance to new or unanticipated situations and obstacles, accepts responsibility for their actions, balances personal expectations of the volunteer experience with the realities of working on short-term projects in virtual cultural settings that are new to them

 - Problem solving and goal orientations – Possesses strong analytical skills and an interest in producing deliverable end-projects for a community partner organization, e.g., report or social media strategy, etc.